 What does that mean for software developers?
 Well, at the very least, it means stern talks with IT department heads and business leaders about positioning brands, UI designs, and content delivery for a mobile-dominated future.
 Gartner, in fact, declares three key imperatives:

 - IT organisations must rapidly evolve mobile applications and interfaces to meet sharp increases in demand across B2B, B2E, and B2C channels

 - Application developers need to retool as mobile-centric design replaces desktop-centric design for user interfaces

 - Organisations need to reallocate resources as mobile advertising projects targeting smartphones and tablets will outnumber native PC projects by four to one by 2015

 Unstated, but at least in the picture, is what these implications hold for global IT players who are publishing to multilingual channels.
-We ourselves wrote about this recently (“Ready for the World: How to Launch a Multilingual Mobile App“), noting specifically that serious revenue potential lies beyond any nation’s borders or any single language.
+We ourselves wrote about this recently, noting specifically that serious revenue potential lies beyond any nation’s borders or any single language.
 Moreover, the big players — Apple, Blackberry, Nokia, and Samsung — are already answering the call with multilingual UIs, keyboards, and voice controls.

 But what’s your take, readers?

 - Does the post-PC era also spell the end of single-language software development?

 - Will our global mobile future be completely multilingual?

 - Does your own company already embrace the multilingual mobile future?